ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/index.md

 #### Snap sync {#snap-sync}

 Snap sync is the latest approach to syncing a client, pioneered by the Geth team.
-Using dynamic snapshots served by peers retrieves all the account and storage data without downloading intermediate trie nodes and then reconstructs the Merkle trie locally.
+Using dynamic snapshots served by peers retrieves all the account and storage data without downloading intermediate trie nodes and then reconstructs the Merkle tree locally.

 - Fastest sync strategy, currently default in Ethereum mainnet
 - Saves a lot of disk usage and network bandwidth without sacrificing security